School Info

 (End of Year)

-By June 3, 2025, 75% of students in grades 3 to 5 will demonstrate proficiency in ELA, as measured by the 2024-2025 FAST ELA Assessment.
-Science of Reading Training, Intervention training for teachers and support from the Elementary Learning department in the area of reading. $0.00 IReady diagnostics, Benchmark Unit Assessments, FAST PM1-3, and intervention progress monitoring data.
+By June 3, 2026, the number of students in grades 3 to 5 demonstrating proficiency in ELA will increase from 74% to 78%, as measured by the 2025-2026 FAST ELA Assessment.
+Science of Reading Training, Intervention training for teachers, Support from the Elementary Learning Department in the area of Reading $0.00 iReady Diagnostics, Benchmark Advance Unit Assessments, FAST ELA Progress Monitoring 1-3, and intervention progress monitoring data

 Evidence-based Interventions/Strategies